The Semi-Infinite Asymmetric Exclusion Process: Large Deviations via Matrix Products

 \begin{teo}\cite[Theorem 1.8]{liggettergodic} Let $\mu$ be a product measure on $\{0,1\}^{\mathbb N}$ for which $\rho:=\lim_{k\rightarrow\infty}\mu\{\eta:\eta_k=1\}$ exists.
 Then there exist probability measures $\mu_\varrho^\alpha$ defined if \begin{itemize} \item either $\alpha\leq \frac12$ and $\varrho>1-\alpha$, \item or $\alpha> \frac12$ and $\frac12 \leq \varrho \leq 1$, \end{itemize} which are asymptotically product with density $\varrho$, such that

 \end{teo}

-Note that the convergence in Theorem~\ref{liggettteo} is not uniform and slows down the further sites are from the origin.
-We observe that the asymptotic density of the initial distribution determines the stationary measure the process will converge to.
-In particular, starting from all sites empty, if the injection rate satisfies ~$\alpha\leq 1/2$, the distribution of the process converges to the product measure with constant~density~$\alpha$.
-If $\alpha>1/2$, the distribution of the process converges to a measure~\smash{$\mu_{1/2}^\alpha$}, which has spatial correlations and an asymptotic density equal to~$1/2$.
-Observe that the injection mechanism is not able to produce an asymptotic particle density larger than~$\frac12$ unless there is already a large number of particles in the system.
+Observe the notation we adopt throughout this paper: The \emph{initial} particle density for the TASEP is denoted~$\rho$, whereas $\varrho$ is the \emph{stationary} particle density under~$\mu^\alpha_\varrho$.
+Convergence in Theorem~\ref{liggettteo} is not uniform and slows down the further sites are from the origin.
+The initial density~$\rho$ determines the stationary measure the process will converge to.
+In particular, starting from all sites empty, if the injection rate satisfies ~\smash{$\alpha\leq \frac12$}, the distribution of the process converges to the product measure with constant~density~$\alpha$.
+If \smash{$\alpha>\frac12$}, the distribution of the process converges to~\smash{$\mu_{^{\frac12}}^\alpha$}, which has spatial correlations and an asymptotic density equal to~\smash{$\frac12$}.
+Observe that the injection mechanism is not able to produce a stationary particle density larger than~\smash{$\frac12$} unless there is initially a high density of particles in the system.

 We will explore matrix representations of the measures $\mu_\varrho^\alpha$ in Section~3.